kyamagu/mexopencv/README.markdown

 - VS2008 and older: The default value for `_SECURE_SCL` is 1.

-Alternatively, you can change the default value for the `_SECURE_SCL` flag in mex command.
+Alternatively, you can change the default value for the `_SECURE_SCL` flag in `mex` command.
-To change the default configuration, which is created with the `mex -setup` command in matlab, is located in the following path in recent versions of Windows.
+To change the default configuration, which is created with the `mex -setup` command in MATLAB, is located in the following path in recent versions of Windows.

     C:\Users\(Username)\AppData\Roaming\MathWorks\MATLAB\(version)\mexopts.bat